 However as promised I feel in love with her.
 Smiling at her comments and the way she says what everybody else thinks.
 I particularly loved the part when she had the makeover in the department store!
 Despite my initial thought she was not at all what I judged her to be, ok I can be forgiven for this.
 The drinking 2 bottles of vodka a week was more a sign she was trying to forget something rather than a 30 something who has give up on life.
 Convincing the world she is fine, that all is good with her is something she does spectacularly.

 But she starts to change, to trust people and slowly, bit-by-bit we discover the story behind Eleanor who built her life around a survival mode.
 Who is braver than any of us can ever imagine.
 And the more her life and friendships start to evolve the more she can accept herself and start to build a real life.
 It’s a sad read, I felt sick that people can be treated like this.
 The book leaves you feeling a sense of pride for Eleanor and her bravery to make those changes.

-I hope that little lot is enough to keep you going through the autumn, winter months?
+I hope that list of the best books to read this summer is enough to keep you going through the summer months?

 And if not check out my last book post of great reads for 2018.